 The role of 'Lord Farquaad' was played by Nigel Harman from Friday 6 May 2011 through to Monday 27 February 2012; and by Neil McDermott from Wednesday 29 February 2012 to Sunday 24 February 2013.

-"As musicals go, this show hits the target spot on.
+"As the heroes of musicals go, Shrek is no thigh-slapping sixfooter with Hollywood looks.
+For one thing, he is a green ogre, and for another, he lives in a swamp...
+As musicals go, this show hits the target spot on.
 It combines all the right ingredients - slick appeal, warmth, clever lyrics, catchy songs and a tremendous comic appeal from a cast who appear to be enjoying themselves.
 There is little doubt it will prove a crowd-puller, as it did in New York.
-It has great family appeal and, judging from the audience reaction last night - there were many youngsters present - it will prove a big hit...
+It has great family appeal and, judging from the audience reaction last night - there were many youngsters present - it will prove a big hit.
+They enthusiastically cheered, applauded, even whistled at every opportunity...
 Directors Jason Moore and Rob Ashford steer a fast-moving, brilliant show that will simply pull in the audiences."
 The Daily Express